 The most common colours in this breed are black and brown.
-It may also be grey and beige, and black or brown with distinctly lighter areas on specific parts of its body.
+The Kelpie may also be grey and beige, and black or brown with distinctly lighter areas on specific parts of its body.
 A commonly recognised list of acceptable colours in the Australian Kelpie are black, chocolate brown, red, smoke blue, fawn, black and tan, and red and tan.
-Two other colours exist, but are not accepted with FCI or ANKC breed standards
+Two other colours which exist, but are not accepted with FCI or ANKC breed standards

-for the Australian Kelpie, are fawn and tan and blue and tan.
+for the Australian Kelpie, are fawn and tan, and blue and tan.

 Yet another variant is a cream colour appearing in different shades.
 Genetically it is the same colour as in the yellow Labrador Retriever.
 This colour is very unusual in the Working Kelpie and even less common in the Australian Kelpie, since this colour also is not approved according to the breed standards.